 Sharon Pillai

 Mulk Raj Anand, together with Raja Rao and R. K. Narayan, made up a distinguished trio in the vanguard of twentieth century Indian writing in English.
-His roles as essayist, short story writer, playwright, art critic, food critic, editor, activist and social commentator over a near century-long life attest to his versatile genius and varied interests.
-However, Anand’s foremost claim to fame today is as a novelist whose commitment to artistic verisimilitude and social justice compellingly redrew the ambit of literary representation in India to include marginalised subjectivities and subaltern realities.
+His roles as essayist, short story writer, playwright, art critic, food critic, editor, activist, and social commentator over a near century-long life attest to his versatile genius and varied interests.
+Today, however, Anand is most famous for his talent as a novelist whose commitment to artistic verisimilitude and social justice compellingly redrew the ambit of literary representation in India to include marginalised subjectivities and subaltern realities.

+[Anand1.jpg]

 TIMELINE